China warns of widespread smog, Beijing issues second 'red alert'

 After decades of unbridled economic growth, China’s leadership has vowed to crack down on severe levels of air, water and soil pollution, including the heavy smog that often blankets major cities.

-City residents have previously criticized authorities for being too slow to issue red alerts for heavy smog.
+City residents have previously criticised authorities for being too slow to issue red alerts for heavy smog.

 Shanghai schools banned outdoor activities and authorities limited work at construction sites and factories earlier this week.